 This person on your team is super important.
 When you’re building a team, you’ll really want to figure out whether you want to be the one actually managing all of the individual team members, or if you’ll want help doing that.
 Often, it starts out with you managing everything.
 But as your business grows, you realize that you don’t have time for everything (which is the point of having a team in the first place!).

-Ideally, this person should be extroverted and work really well with others.
+Ideally, this person should work really well with others.
 They’re responsible for wrangling all your team members together, and that can be a super tough job!
 It’s almost like they’re the mini HR department of your business.

 Right now, my OBM also serves as my Team Director.
 She is in charge of keeping my team members on track and on time.
 She also delivers constructive criticism and helps me work with my team members if there is an issue with quality or performance.
 While she doesn’t fire people for me (I chose to do that myself), you definitely could have your Team Director handle that if you wanted to, especially if your team starts to get really big.